MB3hel/ADuCM360-ArduinoLike/README.md

 # ADuCM360-ArduinoLike
-C++ Arduino-Like libraries to make ADuCM360 based boards more user friendly.
+MIT Licensed* C++ Arduino-Like libraries to make ADuCM360 based boards more user friendly.

+*All ported Arduino libraries are under the GNU Lesser General Public License.
+You can find the license in this repository (gpl_arduino_license.txt) or [here](https://github.com/arduino/Arduino/blob/master/license.txt).

 NOTE: Everything was tested on the ADICUP360 board ONLY.